Paul Marlowe author of historical and science fiction SF steampunk

 "The portrayal of Elliott is less than believable.
 At just 15, it would seem unlikely that he would act as his father's assistant.
 Certainly, his use of vocabulary such as heterochromia iridium and blepharospasm is highly unusual."

 Keeping in mind that (for the most part) Elliott is merely cleaning up and lending a hand, I would point out that Edward Jenner, one of the founders of immunology, began his career as a surgeon's apprentice at the age of 14.
 The poet John Keats became a surgeon's apprentice about the time of his fifteenth birthday.
-As for the idea that a reasonably intelligent teenager living with a physician would be incapable of picking up some medical terminology (particularly the medical term for a condition he himself has), I won't attempt to cite historical examples, but can only say that it is rather sad, in the 21st century, to find that there exists such a counter-productive and ignorant contempt for youth.
+As for the idea that a reasonably intelligent teenager living with a physician would be incapable of picking up some medical terminology (particularly the medical term for a condition he himself has), I won't attempt to cite historical examples, but can only say that it is rather sad, in the 21st century, to find that there exists such an attitude.
 Perhaps if fewer of those involved in education held such low opinions of the abilities of young people, students might not so often find schools insulting and pointless, and would instead pursue studies that interested them.

 In Elliott's time, paradoxically, people lacked some of today's prejudices.
 They assumed that kids could learn things, that boys could read, and that hard work resulted in useful skills.
 It's certainly true that many at that time (for example, girls) faced prejudice in regards to their abilities.
 It is interesting that today the roles seem somewhat reversed - no-one has so far commented on Paisley's broad reading and literary allusions as lacking credibility, but a few reviewers have found Elliott (the same age as Paisley, but a boy) unbelievable because he is reasonably intelligent and competent.